nathanLloydw/pet-hamper/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 5. Settings page

 == Changelog ==

+= 1.21.0, November 21, 2022 =
+* ADD: Integration with Product GTIN (EAN, UPC, ISBN) for WooCommerce plugin
+* ADD: Integration with EAN for WooCommerce plugin
+* ADD: Troubleshooting - checks if products thumbnails need to be regenerated

+* FIX: Missing translation domain in some texts
+* FIX: Support variants of &lt;br&gt; tag in product names in autocomplete
+* FIX: Unable to embed search bar as a widget
+* FIX: Disable voice search for Chrome on iPhone or iPad
+* FIX: Integration with the Astra theme - unclosed  &lt;div&gt; tag
+* FIX: Exclude save phrases to analyze when the phrase is 'fibotests' or the user has a specific role.
+* FIX: UI_FIXER: check if event listeners were correctly added to search inputs.
+If no, reinitiate the search instance
+* FIX: UI_FIXER: rebuild all search bars without correct JS events
+* FIX: Redundant DB queries related to the existence of plugin tables

+* CHANGE: Updated Freemius SDK to v2.5.2

+= 1.20.0, September 13, 2022 =
+* ADD: Integration with Woostify theme
+* ADD: Integration with Neve theme
+* ADD: Integration with WP Rocket
+* ADD: Include block sources in the plugin package
+* ADD: Possibility to reset search statistics from the settings page
+* ADD: Support for &lt;sub&gt; element in autocomplete suggestions

+* FIX: Incorrect display of styles with personalization of the search
+* FIX: Wrong settings index in Impreza and Enfold theme
+* FIX: Removed of unnecessary language files
+* FIX: Always set cursor at the end of the input
+* FIX: Incorrect verification if the browser supports speech recognition
+* FIX: FiboSearch Analytics - not working “check” buttons of the latest loading list
+* FIX: Unnecessary options and transients after uninstalling plugin

+= 1.19.0, July 27, 2022 =
+* ADD: New feature - New search layout called “Pirx”
+* ADD: New feature - FiboSearch Analytics
+* ADD: New feature - Layout type: Icon on desktop, search bar on mobile
+* ADD: New feature - Voice search
+* ADD: New feature - FiboSearch blocks in the block editor
+* ADD: Separated option “mobile_overlay_breakpoint” to handle overlay on mobile breakpoint
+* ADD: Add "mobile_overlay_breakpoint" as a shortcode param to add the opportunity to set this value independently from global settings
+* ADD: New search bars fixer: try to regenerate search bars when they were added by AJAX callbacks
+* ADD: Support for header builder in integration with Astra theme
+* ADD: Another question marks for FiboSearch settings that cover our documentation
+* ADD: Settings preview - smooth scrolling
+* ADD: Settings preview - animate typing on a search preview for “Search bar” tab
+* ADD: Support all types of layout in widget and embedding via Menu
+* ADD: Ability to reset plugin settings to default values
+* ADD: New shortcode params: “submit_btn” and “submit_text”

+* FIX: WOOF – Products Filter for WooCommerce integration: broken counters on the search results page
+* FIX: Interdependent settings in Settings -> Search bar -> Style -> Design
+* FIX: Improved darkened background positioning (support for sticky elements as well)
+* FIX: Improved search suggestions and the details panel positioning (support for sticky elements as well)
+* FIX: Settings page - wrong position of a questions mark (Safari)
+* FIX: JavaScript errors in the settings page when the GeoTargetingWP plugin is active
+* FIX: Try to add “dgwt-wcas-active” class again if it has not been added by other events
+* FIX: Incorrect elements position after load “iconMode”
+* FIX: Incorrect adding CSS class as shortcode parameter
+* FIX: English grammar typos

+* CHANGE: Updated Freemius SDK to v2.4.4
+* REFACTOR: Indexer - Replacing “PDO” with WPDB”
+* REFACTOR: Settings page - rebuild the settings section Search Bar -> Appearance to improve UX
+* REFACTOR: Search bars fixer

 = 1.18.1, May 23, 2022 =
 * FIX: Exceeding the memory limit on the search results page